-A lot has happened in these last two pandemic years.
+A lot has happened in these last few pandemic years.

 We’ve been through the most stringent lockdowns in American history - and the largest protests in American history.
 We’ve seen the largest 1-day drop in the history of the Dow Jones Industrial Average - and countless all-time highs.